Find the Best Scan to PDF Software That Fits You

 - Jump to our recommendation »

-Is the Scan Software Compatible with Your Scanner?
+Is the Scan to PDF Software Compatible with Your Scanner?

 Scanners fall into three broad categories.
-Unfortunately, not all PDF scanning software works with every kind of scanner.
+Unfortunately, not all scan to PDF software works with every kind of scanner.
 The three categories: network scanners, TWAIN scanners, and standalone scanners.

 Network scanners are the large, freestanding printers that will double as scanners (even though their primary function is to be a printer).
 The sure sign that it is a network scanner: 1) it isn't connected to a computer, and 2) it saves scans into a folder on the network (or perhaps emails scans to you).